CrashingGuru/FGAN-Build-a-thon/YAML files/README.md

 Basic three node closed loop demo.
 steps:
+1. Open the operaparser.ipynb notebook in colab
+2. create a folder named "playbooks" in colab
-1. Upload the playbook folder to colab
+3. Upload the playbook files in the github folder to the playbooks folder in colab
-2. Run the operaparser.ipynb notebook